Fish aggregating device

-A fish aggregating (or aggregation) device (FAD) is a man-made object used to attract ocean-going pelagic fish such as marlin, tuna and mahi-mahi (dolphin fish).
-They usually consist of buoys or floats tethered to the ocean floor with concrete blocks.
-FADs attract fish for numerous reasons that vary by species.
+A fish aggregating (or aggregation) device (FAD) is a man-made object used to attract pelagic fish such as marlin, tuna and mahi-mahi (dolphin fish).
+They usually consist of buoys or floats tethered to the ocean floor.
+Various types of FADs have been employed in the traditional fishing cultures of Island Southeast Asia (especially in the Philippines), Japan, and Malta for centuries.
+Modern FADs are increasingly being used in modern commercial and sport fishing.

-Fish tend to move around FADs in varying orbits, rather than remaining stationary below the buoys.
-Both recreational and commercial fisheries use FADs.